Skip to content Skip to left sidebar Skip to right sidebar Skip to footer

 Application Type: Notification of proposed works to trees in a conservation area

-Site Address: THE HURDLES, WATER STREET, MERE, WARMINSTER, BA12 6DZ
+Site Address: THE MALT HOUSE, CASTLE STREET, MERE, WARMINSTER, BA12 6JE

 1. Highways, Rivers, Footpaths, Traffic & Transport